All Episodes

 They're already fleeing the lower keys, Brian.

-The hurricane season hadn't even started, they haven't even spotted a hurricane, but people are already getting out of there.
+They haven't even spotted a hurricane, but people are already getting out of there.

-Um Mayor Negan uh in New Orleans uh said that school buses are gonna operate uh if there's a need to evacuate the city next time.
+Mayor Nagan in New Orleans said that school buses are going to operate if there's a need to evacuate the city next time, but it's really up to you to get your butt out of there.

 It's up to you to get your butt out of here.

-Let's take airline A. And uh, you know, people say, well, Rush, you're you're in the media and you understand economics.
+And, you know, people say, well, Rush, you're in the media and you understand economics.

 How come the rest of the media can't?

-Well, I don't think they've ever been taught it.
+I don't think they've ever been taught it.

-And I don't think they're really curious to learn it uh because it uh uh it it doesn't even if they did learn it it wouldn't matter, it doesn't fit their action line.
+And I don't think they're really curious to learn it because it doesn't, even if they did learn it, it wouldn't matter.

-Uh they're all liberals, so they're all gonna echo the uh the same thing.
+They're all liberals, so they're all going to echo the same thing.

-But airline A, just pick your favorite airline.
+But Airline A, pick your favorite airline.

-Um, this is a real simplified way of how this happens, but on the futures market.
+This is a real simplified way of how this happens, but on the futures market, airline A is worried about rising jet fuel costs.

-When they set their budgets, uh they say, okay, let's do what we can to lock in future prices as low as we can so that we don't get a price shock.
+When they set their budgets, they say, okay, let's do what we can to lock in future prices as low as we can so that we don't get a price shock.

-Because the last thing that you want to be able to budget labor costs, fuel costs, all you want to be able to budget that as much at as far out in the future as you can.
+Because the last thing that you want to be able to budget labor costs, fuel costs, you want to be able to budget that as much as far out in the future as you can.

-Because the last thing you want is a price shock which plays havoc with your fares and it just so you you you look into the futures market, and they say, okay, let's lock in future prices now so that we don't get a price shock.
+And they say, okay, let's lock in future prices now so that we don't get a price shock.

 So they go out and they try to find a deal on the futures market with somebody who's bought up some futures in jet fuel.

-I'd like to sell the oil I'll be pumping or the jet fuel I'm gonna be getting from the refiner in the next few months and years, so I'll make a deal.
+I'd like to sell the oil I'll be pumping or the jet fuel I'm going to be getting from the refiner in the next few months and years.

 I'll tell him what I'll agree to.

-That's that's th the now that doesn't tell you how the futures market's bidding up the price that we've done that uh with uh with oil and these uh the geopolitical circumstances and situation, but uh i it once you start looking at if you have I don't I don't folks, I don't mean to sound condescending here.
+Now, that doesn't tell you how the futures market's bidding up the price that we've done that with oil and the geopolitical circumstances and situation.

-I re really really don't uh but it's it really is not complicated.
+But it really is not complicated.

 It's what amazes me about why it's not taught.

-Once you understand this stuff and how it works, uh it makes all the sense in the world.
+Once you understand this stuff and how it works, it makes all the sense in the world.

-Sturdly says he doesn't understand how you go in the cattle futures market with ten grand and bring a hundred thousand dollars out.
+Snurdley says he doesn't understand how you go in the cattle futures market with $10,000 and bring $100,000 out.

 Hi, Rush.